 For anyone who pays to stay at IHG properties with any great frequency, the IHG® Rewards Premier Credit Card may be a better all-around choice.

-This card is currently offering a welcome bonus of 175,000 points after they spend $3,000 on eligible purchases in the first 3 months after opening their new account, it comes with an annual fee of $99, it earns twice as many points for stays at IHG properties (10 points/dollar), and bestows IHG Rewards Platinum Elite status on the cardholder for as long as the card is active.
+This card is currently offering a welcome bonus of 175,000 points after they spend $3,000 on eligible purchases in the first 3 months after opening their new account, it comes with an annual fee of $99, it earns twice as many points for stays at IHG properties (10 points/dollar), and it bestows IHG Rewards Platinum Elite status on the cardholder for as long as the card is active.